Let’s find out whether guinea pigs eat hamster food.

-There is plenty of food to chose from so you could easily avoid commercial pellets for your piggies.
+There is plenty of food to choose from so you could easily avoid commercial pellets for your piggies.

 In fact, different species of animals have their own nutritional needs.

-In this case, we are talking about two completely different types of gerbil that greatly differ physiologically.
+In this case, we are talking about two completely different types of rodents that greatly differ physiologically.